 Shortly after he moved to Jac’s house he raised the subject of his anonymity; he asked that her ‘Welsh’ sister might allow him to use her address for his post, saying that he preferred his whereabouts to remain unknown to his many fans or Jac and he would be ‘inundated’.
 This is what he told our sister, to ensure that he would be able to keep the low profile so necessary to his continuing peace of mind…

-As to finance: ‘His star was rising’, he claimed, and his work well-regarded and with the money from his advances and from his royalties, as well as from his endowment policy when it matured, there would be ample funds ‘for our season in the sun.’
-He lied.
+As to finance: ‘My star is rising’, he claimed, ‘and my work well-regarded, and with the money from my advances and from my royalties, as well as from my endowment policy when it matures, there will be ample funds for our season in the sun.’
+Thus he embroidered his lies to our sister.
 Ref.
 Jim Perrin thinks highly of himself.

 * * * * *